raywray/SpecielFigure3/README.md

 **Figures for Speciel**

 This repository contains all the code and data needed to recreate figures 3, 5 and 6 found in the _Speciel_ paper.
 The data used to create these figures comes from the _Speciel_ probeset output.
-A link to the output file is included within the code and can be found here:
+A link to the output file is included within the code and can also be found here: https://byu.box.com/shared/static/8z12yer0rpp3e323o502ab48s04utbfy.txt

-**HOW TO CREATE FIGURES**
+**How to Create Figures**

 Step 1: download the github files to your machine